Updated: May 14

 - Writing reviews or recording video reviews of new projects or even resale condominiums

-Very successful content marketers can even make money off the content itself; for example, if you have a large following of several hundred thousand (or even millions) of viewers, then you may be paid just to create the content.
+Very successful content marketers can even make money off the content itself; for example, if you have a large following of several hundred thousand (or even millions) of viewers, you may just get paid to create the content.

 Pros and Cons

-+ Content marketing has future potential to be a revenue generator, not just an overhead
++ Content marketing has future potential to be a revenue generator, not just an overhead, if you do it tastefully.

 + Content online is an amazing force multiplier for any individual.
-Your brand and digital assets can reach out to many more people than you physically can and works for your 24/7 to influence and market you.
+Your brand and digital assets can reach out to many more people than you physically can and works for you 24/7 to influence and market your brand.

 - You are forced to commit large amounts of time.
 Conceptualizing what to write or record is lots of work.
 Creating an infographic is free, but takes many hours and may not pay off.
-Remember the time value of money
+We have to weigh the time value of money & our opportunity cost too.

 - Creating content is not easy.
-The skill sets needed to create videos, infographics, or quality articles do not come overnight
+The skill sets needed to create videos, infographics, or quality articles do not come overnight.
+Some of us might have the natural ability to design and write but some might take a longer time to learn to do so.

-- A high profile brings its own problems (e.g. a developer might be unhappy with your comments on their project, or other financial experts might publicly challenge your views on property investment)
+- A high profile brings its own problems (e.g. a developer might be unhappy with your comments on their project, or other financial experts might publicly challenge your views on property investment).
+So you have to be ready to stand by what you create.

 2. Above-The-Line Marketing